cdmo

 The traditional model of exporting static PDFs and PowerPoints is trust-eroding.
 They're instantly outdated and create more questions than they answer.
 The relationship with a sponsor should be a partnership, not a series of transactional reports.

 Seal provides a shared, continuous, real-time understanding of the project.
 Because all data is a direct product of execution, it can be shared through a secure, scoped-down window into the platform itself.
-This isn't just a portal to view static results—it's a live view into the process.
+This isn't just a portal to view static results.
+It's a live view into the process.

 This unprecedented transparency transforms the relationship.
 The CDMO becomes an extension of the sponsor's own team.
 Single projects become long-term strategic partnerships.